 Livermore is a larger medium-sized city located in the state of California.
 With a population of 90,295 people and 18 constituent neighborhoods, Livermore is the 92nd largest community in California.

 Livermore home prices are not only among the most expensive in California, but Livermore real estate also consistently ranks among the most expensive in America.

-Livermore is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Livermore is a decidedly white-collar city, with fully 85.05% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Livermore is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Livermore who work in management occupations (14.14%), sales jobs (11.78%), and office and administrative support (11.67%).
+There are especially a lot of people living in Livermore who work in management occupations (14.88%), office and administrative support (12.01%), and sales jobs (11.43%).

 Also of interest is that Livermore has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Livermore in 2010 was $44,899, which is wealthy relative to California and the nation.
-This equates to an annual income of $179,596 for a family of four.
-However, Livermore contains both very wealthy and poor people as well.
+The per capita income in Livermore in 2010 was $47,903, which is wealthy relative to California and the nation.
+This equates to an annual income of $191,612 for a family of four.

 Livermore is an extremely ethnically-diverse city.
 The people who call Livermore home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Livermore residents report their race to be White, followed by Asian.
 Livermore also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 20.54% of the city’s residents.
-Important ancestries of people in Livermore include Irish, English, Italian, and European.
+People of Hispanic or Latino origin account for 20.15% of the city’s residents.
+Important ancestries of people in Livermore include German, Irish, English, Italian, and Portuguese.

 The most common language spoken in Livermore is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Langs. of India.